 Since vermiculite mix concrete is not available from ready mix concrete suppliers this means that it is mixed onsite by the pool installer.
 The amount of vermiculite that is used in a mix will depend on the experience of the original installer.
 Usually some sand and some vermiculite is used as this will provide a suitably strong finished concrete with increased thermal resistance.
 From a repair perspective you will not be able to determine how much vermiculite was used in the original mix - instead you should aim for a middle of the road vermiculite mix and this should work with any form of vermiculite concrete:

 1.5 parts sand

-1.5 parts fine or medium graded vermiculite (or pool base)
+1.5 parts fine, medium or coarse vermiculite (or pool base)

 By using sand for half of the aggregate, and vermiculite as half of the aggregate, you will achieve a finished strength of concrete that is strong, but still cushioned enough to not act like sandpaper against the bottom of your liner.
 If the original mix had more or less vermiculite in it then this will still be your best option for patch mix.
 You should absolutely not use any true mortar products as a patch over vermiculite concrete as this will almost certainly delaminate with a very high risk for the patch itself being sharp when it breaks.